WilliamAshley2019/MixCompressorAlpha/README.md

 ![JUCE](https://img.shields.io/badge/JUCE-8-blue)
 ![VST3](https://img.shields.io/badge/VST3-Steinberg-red)

-A JUCE-based audio plugin inspired by Mike Senior's compression techniques from his seminal article "Compression Made Easy".
+A JUCE-based audio plugin inspired by Mike Senior's compression techniques (not endorsed reviewed or sanctioned by Mike Senior) from his seminal article "Compression Made Easy".
 This is a very introductory alpha plugin that has a specific design goal in purpose.
 Likely needs a bit of work. (a lot of work  :)